Flood Risk Activity Permit

 The Environment Agency requires a Flood Risk Activity Permit for activities that do not require planning permission and are within the flood zone, such as the statutory utility undertaker works.
-For example: installation of underground cables, water main, sewers, gas and oil mains.
+For example, installation of underground cables, water mains, sewers, gas and oil mains.

 What are the requirements for statutory undertaker works within the flood zone or under main rivers?